idempiere/idempiere.github.io/docs/basic-functional/vocabulary.md

 # User

 A User is a Contact that has the additional ability to log into iDempiere.
-Said another way, a User is a Contact, and a Contact is a User if they can log into iDempiere.
+Said another way, a User is a Contact, and a Contact is a User only if they can log into iDempiere.
 Users are most commonly found in the User window.

+Note that the User window includes all Users and Contacts for a given Tenant.

 # Role